Robson (footballer, born 1988)

-Robson Vaz Shimabuku, known as Robson (born 26 April 1988) is a Brazilian footballer who plays for LigaPro club Cova da Piedade.
+Robson Vaz Shimabuku, known as Robson (born 26 April 1988) is a Brazilian professional footballer who plays for LigaPro club Cova da Piedade.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Oliveirense on 20 September 2009 in a game against Freamunde.
+Robson made his professional debut in the Segunda Liga for Oliveirense on 20 September 2009 in a game against Freamunde.

 On 14 July 2018, Robson moved to Asia, signing on loan with Hong Kong Premier League club Eastern.
 On 30 June 2019, it was announced that Robson's loan would not be extended.